SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/playback/playback-article.md

 The ``PlayerConfiguration`` lets you customize how video playback behaves when the app goes into the background.
 The default [`audiovisualBackgroundPlaybackPolicy`](https://developer.apple.com/documentation/avfoundation/avplayer/3787548-audiovisualbackgroundplaybackpol) behavior pauses video playback in background but you can also choose to continue if possible.

-> Tip: If your app plays video content <doc:picture-in-picture> provides a better experience than background video playback and should generally be implemented instead.
+> Tip: If your app plays video content <doc:picture-in-picture-article> provides a better experience than background video playback and should generally be implemented instead.
 You can stick to the default background video policy in this case.